seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-16.md

 The bird's flight through the air symbolizes the flight of the mind.
 In the case of others, the path taken by the mind can be traced through the object it takes, but not in this case.
-The key word that highlights the metaphorical meaning of these verses is *gocaro*. *Gocara* means "pasture".
+The key word that highlights the metaphorical meaning of these verses is *gocaro*. *Gocara* means 'pasture'.
 Now, in the case of cattle roaming in their pasture one can trace them by their footsteps, by the path trodden.
 What about the pasture of the *arahants*?